Microsoft Windows Games

 In the picture below is an example of the Minesweeper app running in Windows 8.
 In this picture you can get a better understanding of the numbers and where the bombs may be placed in a game.

-Note: Solitaire is not included with Windows 8 out of the box.
-To install Solitaire in Windows 8, access the Microsoft Store icon on the Windows Start Screen and search for "Solitaire".
+Note: Solitaire is not included with Windows 8 and Windows 10 out of the box.
+To install Solitaire in Windows 8 and Windows 10, access the Microsoft Store icon on the Windows Start Screen or Start Menu and search for "Solitaire".

 Windows Solitaire is just like the classic real-life card game.
 The object of the game is to go through a deck of cards and arrange the randomized cards in order and by suit, starting each suit with the Ace card and going all the way up to the King.
 The game starts with seven stacks of cards, with the first stack having one card, the second stack having two cards, and so on.
 Only the top card is showing in each stack.
 The remaining cards are placed in the top left corner of the screen in a single stack, facing down.